Thandokazi2000/Intro-to-HTML-and-CSS/README.md

 Declaration includes a CSS property name and value
 CSS Selectors
 CSS selectors are used to "find" (or select) the HTML elements you want to style.
+A CSS rule consists of a selector and a declaration block.

+E.G. Paragraph element
+p is a selector in CSS (it points to the HTML element you want to style: <p>). color is a property, and red is the property value text-align is a property, and center is the property value

+CSS selector

+A CSS selector selects the HTML element(s) you want to style.
+The declaration block contains one or more declarations separated by semicolons.
+Each declaration includes a CSS property name and a value, separated by a colon.
+Multiple CSS declarations are separated with semicolons, and declaration blocks are surrounded by curly braces.
 We can divide CSS selectors into five categories:

 Simple selectors - select elements based on name, id, class